Izenda7Series/docs/known_issues.rst

      - From emailed dashboard sent email shows First and Last name instead of configured 'Display Name'
    * - Defect
      - 17382
      - From emailed dashboard/report sent, email address shows 'SMTP Login' instead of 'Email From Address'
    * - Defect
-     - 17323
-     - From the second field of form, when user selects 1 function from drop down list, it is not updating the field.
-User must select it from the function list a second time
-   * - Defect
      - 14775
      - Function dropdown list carries over from one field to another field in forms